djeanner/nmrSuperCollider/README.md

 ## Author

-Created by Damien Jeannerat.
-Feel free to reach out for collaboration or questions.
+Created by Damien J. in collaboration with Vincent H. Feel free to reach out for collaboration or questions.
 ---

 ## Additional Notes